camyhsu/TO-Chinese-School-2020/cloud-ops/setup-new-server-202104.md

    2. Use the plugin to import the migration package generated above.
    3. As part of the importing process, confirm the basic settings and the PermaLink settings.

+### Setup SMTP email sending

+WordPress is not able to send email using the default settings since it would only use PHP mail() function, which uses the local sendmail process on the server.
+This won't work for a Cloud server instance such as the one in Google Compute Engine we are using.
+We have to install a plugin to use SMTP email sending.

+1. Install and activate the plugin "WP Mail SMTP" in the WordPress site on the new server.
+2. Configure the plugin using the "Other SMTP" mailer option and put in our Google Workspace SMTP relay configuration.
+   The "Gmail" mailer option would not work since it uses published G Suite app API, which is not how our SMTP relay is setup.